codegrue/card_settings/README.md

 ### Dynamic Visibility

 Each field implements a `visible` property that you can use to control the visibility based on the value of other fields.
-In this example, the switch field controls the visibility of the color picker control:
+In this example, the switch field controls the visibility of the text field:

 ``` dart
   bool _ateOut = false;